getdave/standalone-block-editor/TUTORIAL.md

 import Sidebar from 'components/sidebar';
 import BlockEditor from 'components/block-editor';
 ```

+The most important of these are the internal components `BlockEditor` and `Sidebar`, which we will explore in greater detail shortly.

+The remaining components are largely static elements which form the layout and surrounding UI of the editor.

 ### Editor Render
 With these components available we can proceed to define our `<Editor>` component.